hjacobs/kube-ops-view/README.rst

 ``MOCK``
     Set to "true" to mock Kubernetes cluster data.
 ``REDIS_URL``
     Optional Redis server to use for pub/sub events and job locking when running more than one replica.
+Example: ``redis://my-redis:6379``

 Supported Browsers